Yedhubooshan/product-price-checker/README.md

       ->smtplib : To establish connection and login e-mail ->time : To create delay
-  3. Check and change for your UserAgent (just google and paste in the code) Inputs to be given by the user:
+  3. Check and change for your UserAgent (just google and paste in the code)

-  1. Name of the website (Helps in getting the data from website)
+Inputs to be given by the user:
-  2. URL of the website
+ 1. URL of the website
-  3. User's mail address
+ 2. User's mail address
-  4. User's Password
+ 3. User's Password
-  5. Destination mail address
+ 4. Destination mail address
-  6. Your Budget
+ 5. Your Budget

 Note for Password:(For better Protection)
   ->Enable Two step Authentication